 What is Big Data and Why Does it Matter?

 Big Data is a collection of information (data) from traditional and digital sources inside and outside companies that represent a source for ongoing discovery and analysis.

-The Internet of Things (IoT) — the concept of connecting siloed data sources - offers manufacturers vast new sources of information from their production floor.
+At the heart of the big data, there’s the Internet of Things (IoT) — a collection of various data-gathering sensors embedded in everyday objects.
 The vast number of devices with sensors (estimated to grow to 50 billion by 2020) allow communication with other devices/people through the Internet.
 Today data is collected everywhere, via IoT and the cloud.